Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 The Data Controller processes the following Data:

-2. Special categories of personal data pursuant to Article 9 of the GDPR requested by the Academic Regulations for the allocation of dispensatory and/or compensatory measures for students belonging to the categories “Working student”, “Athlete or Paralympic athlete student”, “Caregiver student”, 'Parent student or Pregnant student', "Disabled student", "Student with specific learning disorders, ADHD or BES" from which it is possible to obtain information relating to the state of health of the data subject who makes the request.
+b) Data of a special nature pursuant to Article 9 of the GDPR required by the Academic Regulations for the allocation of dispensatory and/or compensatory measures to students belonging to the categories provided for in the Academic Regulations (i.e. 'working student', 'student athlete or para-athlete', "Caregiver student", "Parent student or pregnant student", "Disabled student", "Student with specific learning disorders, ADHD or BES") from which it is possible to obtain information relating to the state of health of the Data Subject making the request.

 4) For what purposes do we use the Data and on what legal basis